Ada Jane Rohu: Career

-As a young woman Ada acted at the Queen Victoria Theatre in Sydney.
+As a young woman Rohu acted at the Queen Victoria Theatre in Sydney.
 She married James Richardson Coates in 1868 and they had three children.
 After James' death in 1872 Ada and her mother Jane opened a taxidermy shop, Tost & Coates (later Tost & Rohu), at 60 William Street, Sydney.
 Their customers included museums and scientific collectors as well as middle-class households shopping for interior decor.
 Known as "the queerest shop in Australia", their business supplied the Australian Museum with many important specimens.

-In 1891, Ada helped to prepare the Australian exhibit for the Chicago World’s Fair.
+In 1891, Rohu helped to prepare the Australian exhibit for the Chicago World’s Fair.

-Ada and Jane exhibited their taxidermy work at many international exhibitions, and between 1860 and 1900 won more than 20 medals.
+Rohu and her mother exhibited their taxidermy work at many international exhibitions, and between 1860 and 1900 won more than 20 medals.
 Their work was valued for its skill and for its innovative treatment of Australian fauna.
 One known example of Ada Rohu's taxidermy work survives: a squirrel held by the Australian Museum.

 Marriage and children

-Ada married James Richardson Coates on 8 October 1868 in Woolloomooloo, Sydney.
+Rohu married James Richardson Coates on 8 October 1868 in Woolloomooloo, Sydney.
 They had three children.
 James Coates died fighting a fire at the Prince of Wales Theatre, Sydney, in 1872.

 On 12 September 1878 she married Henry Steward Boventure Rohu, with whom she had six children.